friflo/ECS-wiki/docs/query.md

     }
 ```

 The counterpart of this behavior in this ECS is throwing a `StructuralChangeException` when structural changes are performed within a query loop.
-A structural changes is:
-- adding / removing components
-- adding / removing tags

 The following use of a `Query<>()` demonstrates the issue and a solution to fix this.
 ```cs